 Having enough support makes the process much easier.
 If you aren’t comfortable sharing with friends, check out alternative forms of support.
 A confidential therapy group or 12 step program can provide a safe space to work through these struggles with like-minded people.

 To honor feelings, stop pretending you’re okay when you’re not.
 Being honest about your pain no matter what it looks like helps you heal.
-Depending on who you’re with, you may need some boundaries here.
+Depending on who you’re with, you may need to set some boundaries.

-For instance at work you’re not going to share your innermost thoughts, but when a close friend asks you how you’re doing - tell them the truth!
-Acknowledge the pain because when you let yourself be authentic, you are loving yourself through the grief.
+For instance at work you’re not going to share your innermost thoughts, but when a close friend asks how you’re doing - tell them the truth!
+Acknowledge the pain because by being authentic, you are loving yourself through the grief.

-Stuffing these feelings creates a lot of anxiety and stress that make letting go harder than it needs to be.
-Doing it in isolation never works.
+Stuffing these feelings creates a lot of anxiety and stress.
+Trying to cope in isolation never works.

 Keep Telling the Truth

 When you’re struggling, you might question if it’s really worth it.
 One minute you think you’re ready to let go, and the next, you scare yourself into not making any changes.
-This back and forth is an internal struggle that’s a normal part of the journey.
+This internal struggle is a normal part of the journey.
 No one lets go easily.

 The task here is to keep telling the truth!
 Give yourself permission to express all those doubts and fears.
 Ask a trusted friend for support.
 Remember, letting go takes a lot of emotional energy.
 Some days you’ll be motivated and other days you will want to hide under the covers.

-You might know logically that you should let go, but emotionally you need time to adjust.
+You might know that “you should” let go, but emotionally you need time to adjust.
 For more tips click here to read 10 Ways to Let Go of Someone You Love.